antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 But let's first go thru the difference between <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-conditional-statement?tabs=consumption" target="_blank" rel="noopener noreferrer">Condition</a> and a <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-switch-statement"  target="_blank" rel="noopener noreferrer">Switch</a> action!

 ## Condition and Switch actions
 In a programming language like C#, you will run into if and switch statements, they are controlling mechanizes to determine how to act on a value or a group of values.
-In Logic Apps these are implemented as Condition and Switch.
+In Logic Apps these are implemented as Condition and Switch actions.
 The Condition action is similar to a if-else and the Switch action is like a Switch-case statement in C#.
 There is few limitations in the Logic Apps implementation of these actions.

 For instance the Condition action does not support a multiple chain of if-else statements, instead you need to create multiple Condition actions to build up the chain of if-else statements.